Lujain-DS/workforce-demand-forecasting/README.md

 Coverage decreased substantially during the structural break, indicating that abrupt regime changes remain difficult to capture using historical patterns alone.

+## Model Family Considerations

+The program covers several forecasting model families and tools, including:

+- **statsmodels:** classical statistical forecasting and diagnostics, including ARIMA/SARIMA and exponential smoothing methods.
+- **Prophet:** interpretable trend and seasonality modeling with built-in uncertainty intervals.
+- **sktime:** a unified forecasting framework that supports classical, machine-learning, and probabilistic forecasting workflows.
+- **LightGBM:** gradient-boosted tree forecasting using engineered lag, rolling, and calendar features.

+In this submission, **SARIMA** and **LightGBM** were implemented and evaluated directly.

+**Prophet**, **sktime**, and additional classical exponential-smoothing models are relevant alternatives for broader model-family comparison and probabilistic forecasting evaluation, but were not implemented in the submitted notebook.

 ## Final Model

 SARIMA was selected as the final model based on: